-13 Apr 015: Cristiano Bortone – Why China Picks the Wrong Scripts
+13 Apr 015: Why China Picks the Wrong Scripts

-He also talks about how to deal with Chinese producers with more money than experience and why chasing the market – following hot movie trends – is a bad idea.
+Cristiano Bortone is the Managing Director of Bridging the Dragon talks about how to deal with Chinese producers with more money than experience and why chasing the market is a bad idea.

 Before I introduce today’s guest – I’d like to start out with a motivation quote encourage our listeners to continue on their path to achieving their own green light.